 Undergraduate Teacher Education Programs

-Your experience as a student in the School of Education
+Your experience as a student in the College of Education and Human Services

 One faculty advisor

-As a student in the School of Education, you’ll have the opportunity to work with one professor during your time at Rider who will personally advise and assist you in developing your specific programs.
+As a student in the College of Education and Human Services, you’ll have the opportunity to work with one professor during your time at Rider who will personally advise and assist you in developing your specific programs.
 In your classes, you will work directly with faculty who has been successful practitioners in their respective fields.
 Students enrolled in the Rider teacher preparation programs receive structured experiences working with children, teachers, school administrators, and community agencies.

 Each undergraduate education course is taught in conjunction with a semester-long field experience in a public school where you’ll work with an experienced classroom teacher and a Rider professor.
 Over the course of your professional preparation, you are placed in a variety of grade levels in both urban and suburban schools.